Taylor helps No. 13 Wisconsin trounce No. 11 Michigan 35-14

 MAN OF THE PEOPLE

-Donovan Peoples-Jones returned for Michigan after missing the previous two games with an undisclosed injury.
+Donovan Peoples-Jones returned for Michigan after missing two games with an undisclosed injury.
 The junior receiver had a 5-yard touchdown reception late in the fourth quarter.

 INJURIES